Plyler v. Doe: Concurring opinions

 Three of the four justices who joined the majority opinion written by Justice Brennan wrote their own concurring opinions.

-Justice Marshall called specific attention his belief that the interest of an individual to pursue an education is fundamental, and that "this belief is amply supported by the unique status accorded public education by our society, and by the close relationship between education and some of our most basic constitutional values."
+Justice Marshall called specific attention to his belief that the interest of an individual to pursue an education is fundamental, and that "this belief is amply supported by the unique status accorded public education by our society, and by the close relationship between education and some of our most basic constitutional values."

 Justice Blackmun noted that "when a state provides an education to some and denies it to others, it immediately and inevitably creates class distinctions of a type fundamentally inconsistent with" the purposes of the Equal Protection Clause because "an uneducated child is denied even the opportunity to achieve."
 When those children are members of an identifiable class, the state has created a separable and identifiable underclass."

 Justice Powell noted the uniqueness of this particular case.
 He highlighted that as long as this law stands a group of children is being denied access to education, not due to actions of their own, but because of a violation of the law by their parents.
 "A legislative classification that threatens the creation of an underclass of future citizens and residents cannot be reconciled with one of the fundamental purposes of the Fourteenth Amendment."

-Dissenting opinions
+Dissenting opinion

 Chief Justice Burger, joined by Justices White, Rehnquist, and O'Connor, wrote a dissenting opinion.

 The four dissenting justices all agreed with the majority that it would be wrong to "tolerate creation of a segment of society made up of illiterate persons".
-The dissenting opinion also rejected that claim and agreed with the Court that "the Equal Protection Clause of the Fourteenth Amendment applies to immigrants who, after their illegal entry into this country, are indeed physically 'within the jurisdiction' of a state".
-However, in his dissent, Chief Justice Burger asserted that issues of whether or not to admit children of illegal immigrants should be delegated to Congress and not the judiciary, as it is more a policy issue than a constitutional one.
+The dissenting opinion also agreed that "the Equal Protection Clause of the Fourteenth Amendment applies to immigrants who, after their illegal entry into this country, are indeed physically 'within the jurisdiction' of a state".
+However, in his dissent, Chief Justice Burger asserted that issues of whether or not to admit children of undocumented immigrants should be delegated to Congress and not the judiciary, as it is more a policy issue than a constitutional one.
 Burger further argued that the "Equal Protection Clause does not mandate identical treatment of different categories of persons" and that Texas did in fact have a legitimate reason to seek to distinguish between individuals who were residing in the country legally versus illegally.

-William Rehnquist was so disgusted by the decision that he referred to illegal immigrant children as "wetbacks" in conference, which angered Thurgood Marshall.
+William Rehnquist was so disgusted by the decision that he referred to undocumented children as "wetbacks" in conference, which angered Thurgood Marshall.

 This case was decided together with Texas v.
 Certain Named and Unnamed Alien Children.